 You reach the end of the Terra world and find a letter in an abandoned tent.
 “The attack on Terra is the beginning of change.
 We will unite the imals and conquer the 4 worlds.”

 The letter is signed by your brother Mort, but why has he rebelled with the imals?
-You enter the Aqua world to find Mort and get answers.
+You travel to the Aqua world to find Mort and get answers.

 World 2